 The outdoor cafés and restaurants will open up again

-From 1 June testing is possible for anyone with mild complaints
+From 1st June, 2020 testing is possible for anyone with mild symptoms

-Anyone with mild complaints that may indicate the coronavirus, can make an appointment to be tested at the Municipal Health Service (GGD) via a national telephone number from 1 June.
+Anyone with mild symptoms that may indicate the coronavirus, can make an appointment to be tested at the Municipal Health Service (GGD) via a national telephone number from June 1, 2020.
 Throughout the Netherlands, the number of GGD test facilities has been expanded to over 80.
 If there is an infection with the coronavirus, the GGD will start a source and contact investigation.
-Even after 1 June, the follow-up of the hygiene measures and the 1.5 meter distance rule remains of great importance, in addition to extensive testing and tracing.
-To make a test appointment, a national toll free telephone number will be available from 1 June.
+Even after June 1, the follow-up of the hygiene measures and the 1.5 meter distance rule remains of great importance, in addition to extensive testing and tracing.
+To make a test appointment, a national toll free telephone number will be available from June 1.

 19 May 2020: